cloudposse/terraform-yaml-config/README.md

 The module can accept a map of parameters for interpolation within the YAML config templates.

 The module also supports `import` attribute in map configuration templates.
-Up to 5 levels of imports are supported, and all imported maps are deepmerged into a final configuration map.
+Up to 5 levels of imports hierarchy are supported, and all imported maps are deepmerged into a final configuration map.

 ### Acknowledgments